CumulusNetworks/netqdemo-1.0/README.md

 * netq show changes between 1s and 2m
 * ip route | netq resolve | less -R

-netq help and netq example provide further assistance in using netq.
+To see VxLAN traceroute in action, log in to server01, ping 10.253.100.3.
+Then, type `netq trace 10.253.100.3 from 10.253.100.1 vrf default`. netq help and netq example provide further assistance in using netq.

 Resetting The Topology
 ------------------------
 If a previous configuration was applied to the reference topology, it can be reset with the `reset.yml` playbook provided.
 This can be run before configuring netq to ensure a clean starting state.
+For example, use this to switch between the L3 only and EVPN configs.

     ansible-playbook -s reset.yml